-Cherry Almond Hand Pies are made with flaky cream cheese dough, almond frangipane filling and a dollop of sour cherry preserves.
-Make you own preserves or use store bought pie filling.
+These Sour Cherry Hand Pies are made with flaky cream cheese dough, almond frangipane filling and a dollop of sour cherry preserves.
+Make your own preserves or use store bought pie filling.

 This recipe combines three of my favorite things; pie crust, sour cherries and almond frangipane!